Laughing off mama guilt. Can it be done?

 Her laugh spoke to me: “Relax, you made a mistake.
 Oh well!
 Your ineffective parenting strategy was not a sign that you should self-condemn, heaping tons of mama guilt onto yourself.”

-Being honest in moments of parental indiscretion keeps me humble and keeps me from judging other parents, because I know I’m in no special league.
+Being honest in moments of parental indiscretion keeps me humble (and also keeps me from judging other parents, because I know I’m in no special league).

 I won’t write the authoritative parenting book.
 I might be Mother Teresa (my first name), but I’ll never live up to the perception of that icon.